 Which is your favorite movie scene?

+Right now?
 “MammaMia” also “Lords of the Rings”, but favorite theater play is “Cyrano de Bergerac”.

 Star Trek or Star Wars?